- Employee Navigator: Login

 Adjunct faculty are entitled to a tuition waiver according to the following guidelines:

 A tuition waiver is available on a 1:1 basis.
 For each one-credit hour taught, one credit hour waiver is earned at Jacksonville University.
 Tuition waivers are applied to the semester that follows the semester of instruction.
 Adjuncts can take graduate courses upon prior approval from the SVPAA.
 There are, however, some restrictions and tax implications for some programs.
-This information can be found on the Tuition Waiver Benefit form.

 Tuition waivers are transferable to the spouse of the adjunct faculty member, or any dependent child who is 25 years old or less, who meets the IRS definition of a dependent AND who resides in the parents’ home.